-But there’s actually only two mammals that are native to the islands.
+But there are actually only two mammals that are native to the islands.
 These are the Hawaiian Monk Seal and the Hoary Bat.

 27. Billboards are outlawed

 In fact, Hawaii was the first state to ban billboards.
-Alaska, Maine, and Vermont have since banned then as well.
+Alaska, Maine, and Vermont have since banned them as well.